 Here’s a backing track to practice with if you’re soloing over the C and F major chord.

-Soloing over chords on guitar and emphasizing the chord tones makes your solos more melodic and more professional.
+Soloing over chords on the guitar and emphasizing the chord tones makes your solos more melodic and more professional.

-In this lesson we have just brushed the surface of a pretty advanced guitar skill.
+In this lesson, we have just brushed the surface of a pretty advanced guitar skill.

-If, once you’re able to play what’s suggested in this lesson, you want to keep learning how to solo over chords on the guitar you just need to keep making this process harder one step at a time.
+If, once you’re able to play what’s suggested in this lesson, you want to keep learning how to solo over chords on the guitar, you just need to keep making this process harder one step at a time.

-You can do this by increasing the chords in the progression, increasing the frequency of the chord changes, making the tempo of the solo faster and above all, being able to do this in real time improvisation.
+You can do this by increasing the chords in the progression, increasing the frequency of the chord changes, making the tempo of the solo faster, and, above all, being able to do this in real-time improvisation.